hhvm/user-documentation/guides/hack/12-enums/01-intro.md

 # Enums

-If you are familiar with enums (enumerations) in languages like C#, C++ or Java, then Hack enums will feel right at home.
+If you are familiar with enums (enumerations) in languages like C#, C++ or Java, then Hack enums will make you feel right at home.
 Enums encapsulate a group of related constants, unlike just using global or class constants.
 Enums actually create a new type, annotatable by name.

 **NOTE**: At this point, Hack only supports `int` and `string` enums.